 “Speech is silver, but silence is golden.”

 Most of us contribute thousands of words to the atmosphere every day.
-We also have thousands of words come at us.
+We also have thousands of words come at us like an unrelenting downpour.
 Words that tell us who we are, how we are, why we are.
 Words that shape us.
 The noises that we have listened to from a young age have greatly contributed to the people we are today.
-The noise of our environment – our family, friends, the space we live and work, entertainment and media (and let’s not forget the very loud, non-decibel noise of social media), all shape our thoughts and actions.
+The noise of our environment – our family, friends, the space we live and work, entertainment and media (and, let’s not forget the very loud, non-decibel noise of social media), all shape our thoughts and actions.

-In silence and solitude we became self-aware and begin to take ownership and responsibility of our lives and actions.
-Some of the brightest ideas are formed in silence.
-The discipline of learning to face something as uncomfortable as silence has great benefits for the rest of our lives.
-It takes courage as it does expose our muted pain and helps us reflect on our past.
-Silence also fosters compassion because it equips us to be patient and mindful of the other.
+In silence and solitude, we can became self-aware and begin to take ownership and responsibility of our lives and actions.
+Some of the brightest ideas take shape in silence.
+Yet it also takes courage to make silence our friend as it sometimes exposes our muted pain.
+Silence can also help us foster compassion because it equips us to be patient and mindful of the other.

 Many religions have embraced the discipline of silence in one way or another, although it is rarely a common practice in much of modern-day Christianity.
 In my own faith tradition, silence is rarely practiced in a communal sense and when it is, it is most often accompanied by instrumental music.
 Silence makes us feel awkward.
 If we manage to push past this awkwardness and begin the slow journey of regularly allowing for silence during our day, it will change us.
 Silence brings peace.
 Silence allows for God to speak.
 Silence transforms us.
 However, it should not be entered into carelessly because silence is confronting.
 Henri Nouwen writes, “Solitude is not a private therapeutic place.
 Rather, it is the place of conversion, the place where the old self dies and the new self is born … In solitude, I get rid of my scaffolding: no friends to talk with, no telephone calls to make, no meetings to attend, no music to entertain, no books to distract, just me – naked, vulnerable, weak, sinful, deprived, broken – nothing.
 It is this nothingness that I have to face in my solitude, a nothingness so dreadful that everything in me wants to run to my friends, my work, and my distractions so that I can forget my nothingness and make myself believe that I am worth something.”